Sanction Screening 101: A Comprehensive Guide to Compliance and Best Practices

 Sanctions Screening Solutions with Castellum.AI

-Castellum.AI obtains global sanctions information directly from authorities issuing sanctions, and then proceeds to standardize, clean and enrich the data, extracting key information like IDs and addresses from text blobs.
+Castellum.AI obtains global sanctions information directly from authorities issuing sanctions and proceeds to standardize, clean, and enrich the data, extracting key information like IDs and addresses from text blobs.
 Castellum.AI enriches as many as fifteen separate items per entry.

 The database consists of over 1,000 watchlists, covering over 200 countries and eight different categories (sanctions, export control, law enforcement most wanted, contract debarment, politically exposed persons, regulatory enforcement, delisted, and elevated risk).
 Castellum.AI checks for watchlist updates every five minutes directly from issuing authorities.